 Professor Lenox's primary expertise is in the domain of technology strategy and policy.
 He is broadly interested in the role of innovation and entrepreneurship for economic growth and firm competitive success.
 Recent work explores firm strategies and nontraditional public policies that have the potential to drive green innovation and entrepreneurship.
 Lenox's research has appeared in over 25 refereed academic publications and has been cited in a number of media outlets, including The New York Times, Financial Times, and The Economist.
 In 2009, he was recognized as a Faculty Pioneer by The Aspen Institute and as the top strategy professor under 40 by the Strategic Management Society.
 In 2011, he was named one of the top 40 business professors under 40 by Poets & Quants.
 He holds a Ph.D. in technology management and policy from MIT.
 Lenox has served as a professor at Duke and NYU, and as a visiting professor at Stanford, Harvard, Oxford and the International Institute for Management Development.

-Staff Lead, Senior Research Associate, Batten Institute, University of Virginia Darden School of Business
+Staff Lead, Director of Initiatives, Batten Institute, University of Virginia Darden School of Business

 Prior to joining the Batten Institute, Duff worked at ICF International, a consultancy based in Washington, D.C., in support of the U.S. Environmental Protection Agency's ENERGY STAR Labeled Products program.
 Duff led a team of engineers that developed more than 100 product specifications.
 She also worked with the EPA to launch the ENERGY STAR Emerging Technology Award initiative, which recognizes cutting-edge technologies that reduce greenhouse gas emissions but face barriers to broader market adoption.
 Duff has more than 15 years of experience in project management, market and technical research, and stakeholder engagement and relationship building.